Umijun/phing/README.md

 </details>

+---
+## 🍎 Note for macOS Users

+If you encounter a 'damaged and cannot be opened' error when launching the app, this is due to macOS Gatekeeper blocking applications not signed with an Apple Developer Certificate.
+You can safely bypass this by running the following command in your Terminal:

+xattr -cr /Applications/phing.app

+(Please ensure the app is moved to your /Applications folder before running this command.)

+---
 ## 🌸 License
 Phing is open-sourced software generously licensed under the [MIT license](LICENSE).
 Feel free to use, modify, and build upon it to create your own peaceful workspace!